An atheist in northern Nigeria was arrested. Then the attacks against the others worsened

 Nigeria's constitution provides for freedom of religion and expression, but activists say threats to religious freedom are common, especially in the north.

 Almost half of the countries in Africa, including Nigeria, have statutes outlawing blasphemy.
-In most secular courts in Nigeria, the stiffest penalty for a blasphemy charge is two years in prison, while it carries a death penalty in the Islamic courts active in the north.
+In most secular courts in Nigeria, the stiffest penalty for a blasphemy charge is two years in prison, while it carries a death penalty in the country's Islamic courts, active in the majority Muslim north.

 There are no records of any such executions in recent years.
-The most recent instance of a death sentence, issued in December against an Islamic cleric, has not been carried out.
+The most recent instance of a death sentence, issued in December against an Islamic cleric, Abduljabbar Nasiru Kabara, has not been carried out.

-The Shariah law operating in Islamic courts defines blasphemous acts as those committed by anyone who ''intentionally abuses, insults, derogates, humiliates or seeks to incite contempt of the holy Prophet Muhammad.''
+The Shariah law that operates in Islamic courts defines blasphemous acts as those committed by anyone who ''intentionally abuses, insults, derogates, humiliates or seeks to incite contempt of the holy Prophet Muhammad.''

-But what exactly constitutes an insult to Islam is often open to interpretation by accusers; some alleged offenders have been attacked and killed before any trial.
+But what exactly constitutes actions that insult Islam is often open to interpretation by accusers, Igwe said.
+As a result, some alleged offenders have been attacked and killed before any trial.

 At least three people have been killed for alleged blasphemy in northern Nigeria in the past year.
-The latest victim was a Muslim stoned to death in June after being accused of blaspheming Islam during an argument at a market.
-Those who stoned him included children, according to a video reviewed by the AP.
+The latest victim, killed in June, was a Muslim stoned to death after being accused of making comments that blasphemed Islam.

 Authorities in Nigeria have failed to act to prevent such attacks, and prosecutions have been rare, said Isa Sanusi, director of Amnesty International in Nigeria.

-''The alarming uptick in blasphemy killings and accusations underscores the urgency with which the authorities must wake up to Nigeria's international legal obligations to respect and protect human rights, including freedom of religion,'' Sanusi said.
+''The alarming uptick in blasphemy killings and accusations underscores the urgency with which the authorities must wake up to Nigeria's international legal obligations to respect and protect human rights,'' Sanusi said.

-Perpetrators of such attacks are ignorant of Islamic teachings, which discourage violence and do not compel anyone to become an adherent unwillingly, said Professor Usman Dutsinma, deputy director of the Center for Islamic Civilization and Interfaith Dialogue at Kano's Bayero University.

-''The best thing you can do is to subject him to reasoning,'' Dutsinma said of nonbelievers. ''But if somebody denounces Islam … some punitive measures must be taken against him.
-That is what Islam provides.''

 Threats against the nonreligious in Nigeria are common on social media.
-On a Facebook group named Anti-Atheist, users frequently posted messages that trolled or threatened atheists, using the Hausa language of northern Nigeria.
+On Facebook, a group named Anti-Atheist, users frequently posted messages that trolled or threatened atheists.

 The atheist in Kano, in a dimly lit room, spoke with a mix of grit and fear about his experiences as a nonbeliever in a nation where about 98% of the population are Christians or Muslims, according to the Pew Research Center.
 A Facebook post from Bala in 2015, critiquing some Islamic teachings, influenced the man's shift to atheism.

-''My biggest fear is for people I live with to know that I am an atheist,'' he said.

-Even his relatives are unaware he is an atheist, though his wife, a Muslim, accepts him as he is. ''Her type is very rare,'' he said.

-Bala, once a Muslim, was seen as an influential member of the humanist community; most of the nonbelievers who spoke to the AP credited him as an inspiration.
-Until his conviction, he made several posts on Facebook that questioned religion, often attracting threats.
+Once a Muslim, Bala was seen as an influential member of the humanist community; most of the nonbelievers who spoke to the AP credited him as a source of inspiration.

-In April 2020, he shared a post noting that he and other humanists in northern Nigeria ''claim that there is no God.''
-One user called for Bala to face the death penalty.

 Life as a nonbeliever in Nigeria is also difficult for women, who already are severely underrepresented in government and other key sectors.

-''Your achievements are reduced to nothing if you are irreligious,'' said Abosuahi Nimatu, who dropped out of university in Katsina state in 2020 to escape violence after her peers learned she was no longer a Muslim.
+''Your achievements are reduced to nothing if you are irreligious,'' said Abosuahi Nimatu, who dropped out of university in Katsina state in 2020 to escape being killed after her peers learned she was no longer a Muslim.

 Nimatu was so close to Bala that his prolonged detention depressed her for a year, she said.
 She used her Facebook account to campaign for his release, prompting threats that reached her cellphone and email inbox.
 Her home address was shared among people threatening to attack her and her family.

-Even at home, there is scant comfort.
-She is often reminded that — as a female nonbeliever — no man would marry her.
+Even at home, she is often reminded that no man would marry her.

-''Before Mubarak was arrested, you had the feeling of someone who could be responsible for you even if your life was in danger. … But now, you are overwhelmed by a sense of fear and looming danger that you cannot have any way of being supported by anybody,'' said the man, now a university student.

-It is a different reality for the openly faithless in southern Nigeria; they even hold public meetings occasionally.
-The two atheists who spoke to AP in the commercial hub of Lagos said they had never been attacked or threatened because they are not religious.

-Busayo Cole, who was once a Christian and had a foster father who was an Anglican bishop, said his family is indifferent about his religious status.
+Busayo Cole, a former Christian, said his family is indifferent about his religious status.
 Beyond his family, the worst consequences he faces are occasional snide remarks.

 ''People are more liberal about things like that down here,'' said Cole.

 At the Kuje prison in Abuja, Bala continues to serve his jail term, receiving visitors from time to time including his wife Amina Ahmed, also a humanist.
-She went to see him most recently with their 3-year-old son who was only six weeks old when Bala was taken into custody.
+She went to see him most recently with their 3-year-old son.

 He is in good spirits, Ahmed said of her husband.
-But it has been difficult for her, beginning when she was healing from childbirth while her husband remained behind bars.
+But it has been difficult for her.

 Associated Press religion coverage receives support through the AP's collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.